Juan-Danielwork/laravel-ecommerce/README.md

 --Manage payment methods available to customers.
 --Manage Shipping methods available to customers.
 --Manage admin users so other staff members use the admin area.

-thank for <a href="https://colorlib.com/wp/template/fashi/">Fashi the ecommerce template</a>
-thanks for <a href="http://themekit.lavalite.org/">Themekit for backend template</a>